aetperf/aetperf.github.io/_posts/WP_2020-04-04-Cython-and-Numba-applied-to-simple-algorithm.md

   <img width="750" src="https://github.com/aetperf/aetperf.github.io/blob/master/img/2020-04-04_01/animation-optimized.gif" alt="Insertion sort animation">
 </p>

-However, this algorithm is not so efficient, except for elements that are almost already sorted: its performance is quadratic, i.e. $О ( n^2 )$.
+However, this algorithm is not so efficient, except for elements that are almost already sorted: its performance is quadratic, i.e. $latex О ( n^2 )$.
 But we are only interested here in comparing different optimization approaches in Python and not actually in sorting efficiently.

 Here is the Python code for an in-place array-based implementation: